Farama-Foundation/MicroRTS-Py/README.md

 ### Depreciation note

 Note that the experiments in the technical paper above are done with [`gym_microrts==0.3.2`](https://github.com/vwxyzjn/gym-microrts/tree/v0.3.2).
-As we move forward beyond `v0.4.x`, we are planing to deprecate UAS despite its better performance in the paper.
-This is because UAS has more complex implementation and makes it really difficult to incorporate selfplay or imitation learning in the future.
+As we move forward beyond `v0.4.x`, we are planning to deprecate UAS despite its better performance in the paper.
+This is because UAS has a more complex implementation and makes it really difficult to incorporate selfplay or imitation learning in the future.